ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 **Note that we recommend waiting for merge-ready client releases before doing this on Ethereum Mainnet—for now just practice on a testnet such as Kiln or Goerli**

-When starting Beacon Node on testnet, you can save significantly save syncing time by using public endpoint for [Checkpoint sync](https://notes.ethereum.org/@launchpad/checkpoint-sync).
+When starting Beacon Node on testnet, you can significantly save syncing time by using public endpoint for [Checkpoint sync](https://notes.ethereum.org/@launchpad/checkpoint-sync).

 #### Running a consensus client